My husband and I have always established and enforced these 10 rules when it came to his divorce and co-parenting in a high-conflict situation.

 If you feel yourself just spinning in circles, constantly in a battle, dealing with court issues all the time, or even just a crazy blended household.
 Take a break.
 Your spouse, your kids, and yourself will thank you for it.
 You cannot parent and be yourself if you are just running around constantly.
 Explain to your spouse why and how you need a break.
 Let them take breaks.
 Maybe even take a family break and just spend it doing something all of you will love, with phones down and eyes off screens.
 Trust me, kids need breaks too.
 Out of all of our 10 rules, this one needs to be taken any time you need it.

-Rule #6 of our 10 Rules – Stick Together
+Rule #6 of our 10 Rules of co-parenting – Stick Together

 When you are dealing with a high-conflict ex (or exes), you need to stick together with your partner.
 When you have a high-conflict ex who has narcissistic traits, you may find them trying to turn your spouse, family, or even friends against you.
 Your true friends will be there for you.
 Your true family members will support you and your spouse knows that it is just jealousy and sadness in that person’s life.
 Do not let them bring you or your relationship down.